BetterThanTomorrow/calva/README.md

  (cljs-repl)
 ```

-But you can ofcourse also do it manually in the nREPL:
+But you can also do it manually in the nREPL:
 **NOTE:** You need to connect to the browser to activate figwheels the cljs-repl session.
 ![Figwheel REPL](/assets/howto/figwheel.gif)